Zum Hauptinhalt springen

 ‘Richard Wilson’s meticulously researched, powerfully argued and brilliantly written account of Shakespeare’s 20th-century fascist followers is not just an important but a genuinely essential book.’
 Robert Shaughnessy, Guildford School of Acting, UK

-Some of the names this book unearths will surprise: many of the right-wing political views or leanings of the prominent figures discussed have been left unexplored or ignored.
-This book provides in-depth case studies of a wide variety of figures, from A. K. Chesterton, who was both editor of the British Union of Fascists' newspaper Blackshirt and former manager of press and publicity at the Shakespeare Memorial Theatre, to celebrated Shakespeareans such as G. Wilson Knight, through to writers, artists and theatre practitioners including W. B. Yeats, T. S. Eliot, Edward Gordon Craig and Philip Larkin, among others.
-At a time when democracy is under threat, populism is on the rise and far right views are increasingly prominent in our political landscape, Richard Wilson’s book makes an especially vital contribution to Shakespeare scholarship.
+Some of the names this book focuses on will surprise: many of the right-wing political views or leanings of the prominent figures discussed have been left unexplored or ignored: from A. K. Chesterton, who was both editor of the British Union of Fascists’ newspaper Blackshirt and former manager of press and publicity at the Shakespeare Memorial Theatre, to celebrated Shakespeareans such as G. Wilson Knight and writers, artists and theatre practitioners including W. B. Yeats, T. S. Eliot, Edward Gordon Craig and Marshall McLuhan.
+At a time when democracy is under threat, populism is on the rise and far right views are increasingly prominent in our political discourse, Richard Wilson’s book makes an especially vital contribution to Shakespeare scholarship.

-Richard Wilson is the Sir Peter Hall Professor of Shakespeare Studies at Kingston University and Honorary Senior Research Fellow at The Shakespeare Institute, University of Birmingham, UK.
+Richard Wilson is the Sir Peter Hall Professor Emeritus of Shakespeare Studies at Kingston University and Honorary Senior Research Fellow at The Shakespeare Institute, University of Birmingham, UK.
 Roger Holdsworth is a member of Linacre College, University of Oxford, UK.
 Robert Stagg is Assistant Professor of English and Director of the New Variorum Shakespeare at Texas A&M University, USA.
-David Thacker is Professor of Theatre at the University of Bolton, UK.
+David Thacker is a theatre, film and television director and Professor of Theatre and Film, University of Greater Manchester, UK.

 Foreword, Roger Holdsworth (University of Oxford, UK), Robert Stagg (University of Birmingham and University of Oxford, UK) and David Thacker (University of Bolton, UK)